What is Pharmacology

 Introduction to Pharmacology

 For most medical students a pharmacology lecture is usually not the highlight of the day, to put it mildly.
-Pharmacology in the minds of these students is kind of a ‘necessary evil” one is required to study to become any type of doctor.
+In the minds of medical students, the study of pharmacology is kind of a “necessary evil” to become any type of doctor.

-In reality most doctors, especially generalists like family practitioners, physicians and pediatricians, are in fact to a great extent clinical pharmacologists.
+In reality most doctors, especially generalists like family practitioners, physicians and pediatricians, are, to a great extent clinical pharmacologists.
 Let’s look at an example of a typical consultation.

 The process of examining a patient:

 - Main complaint

 - Medical history